Frozen Embryo Transfer (FET): A Detailed Guide

-A frozen embryo transfer (FET) is one of the most important steps in the IVF process.
-It is the moment when an embryo, created and frozen in a previous IVF cycle, is thawed and gently placed into the uterus, where it can implant and grow.
+A frozen embryo transfer (FET) is one of the most important steps in the IVF process for many.
+It is the moment when an embryo, created and frozen in an IVF cycle, is thawed and gently placed into the uterus, where it can implant and grow.

 While fresh transfers were once the standard, frozen transfers have become increasingly common thanks to advances in embryo freezing technology (vitrification) and their flexibility for patients.
 Today, many patients and fertility specialists choose FETs for medical, logistical, and personal reasons.